space13pirate/rsschool-cv/cv.md

 ## About Me

-:ledger: I am a student at Kazan State Power Engineering University (KSPEU).
+I am a student at Kazan State Power Engineering University (KSPEU).

-:ninja: Currently, I explore the vast universe of programming as a space pirate, aiming to become a programming ninja...
+Currently, I explore the vast universe of programming as a space pirate, aiming to become a programming ninja...

-:footprints: My journey in programming is fuelled by a relentless pursuit of knowledge and a passion for developing innovative solutions.
+My journey in programming is fuelled by a relentless pursuit of knowledge and a passion for developing innovative solutions.

 ---